desertmonkey/RTDtestRST/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RTD Test Project's documentation!
+Welcome to RTD Test Project's Documentation!
 ============================================

 Cumulus Linux is the first full-featured Linux operating system for the